 These western franchises developed a very separate identity from Major League Baseball.
 Taking advantage of warm winter weather, they played longer seasons and paid higher salaries than the other top-level minorssometimes equal to the major leagues in the East.
 The 200-game March-to-October schedule produced extraordinary season statistics, such as future Yankee Hall-of-Famer Tony Lazzeri's 60 home runs and 222 RBI for Salt Lake City in 1925.
 In fact, while the PCL was officially classified as a "minor league," fans and sportswriters called it the "third major league"and derisively referred to the major leagues as the "Eastern League."

 Babe Ruth and Joe E. Brown

 "In those years there wasn't that much difference between the major leagues and the Coast League," wrote Chuck Stevens, who grew up in the West and played for the Stars from 1948-1955 (he played for the St. Louis Browns in the majors).
 "When I was growing up, the reputation of the [big leagues didn't mean] all that much.
 We heard about the World Series only in the newspapers.
 Sometimes we went down to the newspaper office to see the World Series played out on a magnetic board, but the [Majors] were far away, and so we cared much more about the Coast League."

-Baseball legends who played for the Hollywood Stars included Chicago "Black Sox" spitball ace Frank Shellenback; Red Sox Hall-of-Famer Bobby Doerr (1934-35); Yankee star Bob Meusel (1932, also a member of "Murderer's Row"); Brooklyn Dodger great Babe Herman (who in the off-season doubled for team owner Gary Cooper in Pride of the Yankees); MLB Hall-of-Famer Bill Mazeroski, Vince DiMaggio, brother of Joe (1934-1935); left fielder John Oscar Dicksus (called Johnny Dickshot), who started the 1943 season with a 33-game hitting streak; and fan favorite Gus "Ozark Ike" Zernail (1948), the White Sox home run leader who introduced Vince's brother to Marilyn Monroe.
+Baseball legends who played for the Hollywood Stars included spitball ace Shellenback; Red Sox Hall-of-Famer Bobby Doerr (1934-35); Yankee star Bob Meusel (1932, also a member of "Murderer's Row"); Brooklyn Dodger great Babe Herman (who also doubled for team owner Gary Cooper in Pride of the Yankees); MLB Hall-of-Famer Bill Mazeroski, Vince DiMaggio, brother of Joe (1934-1935); left fielder John Oscar Dicksus (called Ugly Johnny Dickshot), who started the 1943 season with a 33-game hitting streak; and fan favorite Gus "Ozark Ike" Zernail (1948), the White Sox home run leader who introduced Vince's brother to Marilyn Monroe.

 The most popular Star of all time was outfielder Frankie Kelleher.
 Frankie never made it in the big leagues because he was the property of the New York Yankees for his first six years as a pro, and couldn't dislodge anybody in their Hall of Fame outfield (DiMaggio, Charlie Keller and Tommy Henrich).
 After a stint with Cincinnatti, Kelleher landed in the PCL.
 He led the league with 40 home runs in 1950, and hit 226 dingers overall during the course of his ten-year career with the Stars.